🔼The name Haggedolim: Summary

-- Our word Haggedolim starts out with what seems the definite article ה (he).
+- Our word Haggedolim starts out with what seems the definite article ה (he) (or else a particle of direction, "towards the", or ascription, "of the").
 If we leave that out we are left with the word גדולים, which is much more common in the Bible.
 But it's a plural word and plural words are rarely used as personal names in the Bible.

 - It may be that the phrase בן הגדולים (son of the great ones) is a kind of title, a social designation, not unlike the epithet "mighty-men" by which the members of the elite warrior class that served king David were known (2 Samuel 10:7, 1 Chronicles 11:26).
 And the word בן doesn't only mean son in a biological sense, but also (and just as much) a member of some group — the phrase "son of the prophets" simply means "one of the prophets" (see our article on the word בן, ben)